Sudanese style mosques in northern Côte d'Ivoire

-The collection of mosques in northern Côte d'Ivoire (also known as Ivory Coast) were built in a Sudanese style first brought to the Empire of Mali in the 14th Century.
-This collection of sites was added to the UNESCO World Heritage Tentative List on November 29, 2006 in the Cultural category, and inscripted in 2021.
+The Sudanese style mosques in northern Côte d’Ivoire are a collection of eight mosques in northern Côte d'Ivoire (also known as Ivory Coast) that were built between the 17th and 19th centuries in a Sudanese style first brought to the Empire of Mali in the 14th century.

+This collection of sites was added to the Tentative List of UNESCO World Heritage Sites on November 29, 2006, and inscribed on the List in the Cultural category in 2021.